ssnd/seq-db/docs/seqql_en.md

 the [index types](docs/index.md) documentation.
 When performing a full-text search, the system automatically selects results that match the specified text.

+Search queries is case-insensitive by default.
+To change this behavior, use the `--case-sensitive` flag, but it affects only new documents.

 ## Logical Operators

 SeqQL supports logical operators for more precise search filtering.
 The operators `and`, `or`, and `not` allow combining